Every AI response carries a disclaimer: "this may contain errors." Everyone acts on it anyway. That's the gap β and the gap is risk.

 Your position: The hub of your own governed supply chain β Classification, Tariffs, and Origin upstream, customers downstream, Association as certifier.

 What you bring: Your domain content β frameworks, interpretations, operational knowledge (you choose what to share).
-Participation in the pilot.
+Selection of 5β8 superstars from your supply chain team.
 Selection of 2β3 key suppliers to invite to your network.

-What you receive: Your own branded AI assistant β for executives (C-Level access), employees, and clients.
+What you receive: Each superstar gets their own branded AI assistant.
 Governed answers from your supply chain in seconds, every source cited.
-Two-layer verification.
+Collaborative verification with parallel contributor, verifier, and institutional scopes signed at a single ceremony.
 An auditable decision trail that mitigates risk.
 Private documents for personal AI research.
 No exposure to competitors β each supply chain is private.

 Why this matters: Your current AI tools make your silo faster.
 This connects your supply chain.
-When your employee queries across supplier agreements, the answer is governed, verified, and certified β not an unsourced AI response.
+When your superstars query across supplier agreements, the answer is governed, verified, and certified β not an unsourced AI response.

 Supplier (Upstream Peer β Classification, Tariffs, Origin)